Dr. Linda Osborne

 When she’s not working, Sharlenne enjoys watching TV (especially anime), playing Pokémon, spending time with her cat Robin, and missing her 16-year-old dog Nina, who lives with her family back in Puerto Rico.

-Growing up in Sunbright (where she still lives) Taryn had a strong love for animals and was always trying to help local stray pets.
-She approached Tri-County Small Animal Hospital and took a position here with the goal of gaining the necessary experience to pursue her dream of becoming a veterinarian.
+Taryn has a strong love for animals, and when she was growing up in Sunbright she was always trying to help local stray pets.
+She took a position at Tri-County Small Animal Hospital with the goal of gaining the necessary experience to pursue her dream of becoming a veterinarian.